Cardinals vs. Tigers Player Props Betting Odds

 Edman Stats

-- Tommy Edman has recorded 26 hits with four doubles, a triple, five home runs and 11 walks.
+- Tommy Edman has collected 26 hits with four doubles, a triple, five home runs and 11 walks.
 He has driven in 13 runs with three stolen bases.

 Edman Recent Games